MUSEUM ADVENTURES brings bilingual English/Spanish traveling exhibits to rural communities across Oregon with fun activities for the whole family.

 Programming Toolkit:

-A comprehensive Exhibit and Program Guide supports the use of the exhibit and implementation of related programming.
-The Programming Toolkit includes this guide, as well as the resources and materials for a variety of themed programs and events, such as a family STEM event, an early childhood story hour, youth workshops, hands-on activities for all ages, and take-home activity kits.
+The Programming Toolkit includes an Exhibit and Program Guide, as well as the resources and materials for a variety of themed programs and events, such as a family STEM event, an early childhood story hour, youth workshops, hands-on activities for all ages, and take-home activity kits.
 Specialized props and reusable supplies are provided.
-This does not include basic supplies such as scissors, crayons, and tape or simple consumables, such as paper, craft sticks, yarn, etc.

-The Exhibit and Program Guide will be provided as a set of shared digital resources once a scheduled exhibit check out date is confirmed.
+The Exhibit and Program Guide will be provided as a set of shared digital resources prior to your loan date.
 A hard copy notebook version of the Exhibit and Program Guide will also travel with the exhibit.

 Publicity Resources:

-The Oregon's Dino-Story Publicity Resources page provides ready-to-use bilingual English/Spanish materials for getting the word out about the exhibit and related programs.
+The Publicity Resources pages provide ready-to-use bilingual English/Spanish materials for getting the word out about the exhibit and related programs.
 Examples include:

 Orientation Resources: